roman-milk/roman-milk.github.io/blackmailed.md

  "Whatever," I said, not allowing her to see my fear of what three would mean.

- "I'll send you an edited copy of the video later tonight," she said, as she headed out Report_Story #3
+ "I'll send you an edited copy of the video later tonight," she said, as she headed out